Dr. Gary Tanchak, D.C.

 Conclusion

 Stroke Length is best in business.
-16mm is on par with Theragun, and slightly better than in Hypervolt Plus – another well-known device.
+16mm is on par with Theragun and slightly better than Hypervolt Plus – another well-known device.

 Percussions and Speed Levels

-We’re used to seeing devices with a longer amplitude accompanied by less percussions per minute.
+We’re used to seeing sports massagers with a longer amplitude accompanied by fewer percussions per minute.

-But the Achedaway Pro surprised us with a high 1700-2800rpm.
-Even the Theragun Pro does prove our point with the percussion range of about 2400rpm.
+But the Achedaway Pro surprised us with a top 2800 RPM.
+Even Theragun Pro proves our point with a percussion range of about 2400 RPM.

-There’s also an important feature worth mentioning, and that is the auto-shut off after 20 minutes.
+An important feature worth mentioning is the automatic shut-off after 20 minutes.
 This is perhaps to prevent overheating.

 We have seen this in cheap knockoffs as well.
 The trouble is that they shut off after only 10 minutes.
 This is hardly enough time to get a good massage.

 The pictures below show how we verified the advertised percussion numbers.
-As you can see, what Achedaway say is confirmed: the Pro is able to rev past 2700 rpms.
+As you can see, what Achedaway says is confirmed: the Achedaway Pro can rev past 2700 RPM.
 Impressive.

 Battery

-Moving forward with our Achedaway Pro Review, another impressive point about this gun is its battery.
+Moving forward with our Achedaway Pro Review, this gun’s battery is another impressive point.

 A 3200mAh battery is more than enough capacity.
 Not many in this space rival this amount of battery juice.

-That said, with a single charge you’ll be able to use it for 2-4 hours depending on how intensive your massage sessions are.
-You’ll have to charge it every week or at least every 10 days if you use it minimally.
+That said, with a single charge, you’ll be able to use it for 2-4 hours, depending on how intensive your massage sessions are.
+If you use it minimally, you’ll have to charge it every week or at least every 10 days.

 It is possible to use multiple batteries – and charge them individually.

-There’s something interesting about their battery design though.
-When you remove the battery, instead of it coming off with the handle, only the battery comes out.
-We thought this would make the device less compact, especially when you are travelling.
+Something interesting about their battery design, though.
+When you remove the battery, instead of it coming off with the handle, only it comes out.
+We thought this would make the device less compact, especially when traveling.

 However, we did notice that you can charge the battery separately from the device.
-Which is convenient because you can charge one battery as you continue using another (you won’t need a charging station for this).
+This is convenient because you can charge one battery while using a second one (you won’t need a charging station for this).

-There is no spare battery though – you’ll have to purchase one separately if you want.
-It’s a bit of a bummer, considering Theragun Pro gives you two batteries.
-But then again Theragun isn’t as cheap as the Achedaway Pro, is it?
+There is no spare battery, though – you’ll have to purchase one separately if you want.
+It’s a bummer, considering Theragun Pro gives you two batteries.
+But then again, Theragun isn’t as cheap as the Achedaway Pro, is it?

 It’s not a USB-C charger, which would’ve been perfect, but we’ll take it.